453 New Jersey Avenue SE

 In April 2011, CAIR's co-founder and executive director, Nihad Awad, spoke at an Islamophobia conference held at UC-Berkeley.
 In his speech, he said that "this epidemic [Islamophobia] ... needs to be fought by all Americans and needs to be rejected by all Americans, not only American Muslims."

 IslamistWatch reports that CAIR "uses Press TV, the biased English-language channel run by the Iranian government, as a platform to peddle its favored meme of "Islamophobia" in the U.S." Numerous examples can be seen here.
 Produced and broadcast from Tehran, Press TV's hosts/presenters include George Galloway and Tariq Ramadan.
-Another media outlet that remained open to CAIR leaders was the Hamas-linked Palestinian network Al-Quds TV.
+Another media outlet that has remained open to CAIR leaders was the Hamas-linked Palestinian network Al-Quds TV.
 The Center for Security Policy (CSP) suggests that "CAIR talking heads" now must resort to making appearances in such venues because America's 24-hour cable news networks, uncomfortable with CAIR's "proven ties to Hamas and [its] unindicted co-conspirator status in the Holy Land Foundation trial," have become reluctant to feature the group's leaders in broadcast interviews.

 PressTV is now the self-appointed propaganda arm for CAIR, a job that no one else will do.
 For example, "Video: Anti-Muslim Hate Promoted by Vocal Minority (CAIR)," and a recent hit piece on Pamela Geller's new book: "Video: Leading Islamophobe Publishes New Anti-Islam Book (CAIR)."